+Use the discussion to help create a roommate agreement.
 When creating the agreement:

-- 1. Take time to address all of the areas of the agreement - 2.
+- 1. Take time to address all the areas of the agreement - 2.
 Make sure there is nothing you are missing or nothing you do not agree with - 3.
-Talk with your RA about your agreement
+If you need help, talk with an RA